Uttarahalli

+Uttarahalli is a southern suburb of Bangalore in the Indian state of Karnataka.
+It has grown quickly in the last 15-20 years and is now considered a popular area for families due to its connectivity and relatively calmer environment as compared to Central Bangalore.

+It is located in the southwestern part of Bengaluru.
+It is proximal to areas such as Banashankari, Padmanabhanagar, Kengeri, Rajarajeshwari Nagar and Kumaraswamy Layout.
+Some of its sub areas include- Chikkalsandra, KSRTC Layout, Subramanyapura, Poornapragna Layout, Ramanjaneya Nagar, Arehalli, Kodipura and Vasanthapura.

+Some famous temples here are Sri Subramanya Swamy Temple, Subramanyapura and the Vasantha Vallabharaya Swamy Temple, Vasanthpura.

 Demographics

 As of 2001 India census, Uttarahalli had a population of 10,467.
 Males constitute 52% of the population and females 48%.
 Uttarahalli has an average literacy rate of 67%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 61%.
 In Uttarahalli, 13% of the population is under 6 years of age.
 It was India's largest electoral constituency.
 One of the prominent areas of Uttarahalli is Subramanyapura.